-Anna Fitzhugh is a doctoral student in the Communication Sciences and Disorders program at the University of Texas at Dallas.
-She achieved certification as a Certified Academic Language Therapist in 2012, and has worked with children with dyslexia as a Reading Intervention Specialist since 2007.
-She earned her M.A. in Psychology at San Diego State University in 2010, with an emphasis in cognitive and linguistic development, and earned a B.A. in Psychology in 2006 at the University of Colorado at Boulder.
+Anna Middleton is a doctoral student in the Communication Sciences and Disorders program at the University of Texas at Dallas.
+She is a Certified Academic Language Therapist and has counseled children with dyslexia as a Reading Intervention Specialist since 2007.
+She earned her MA in Psychology at San Diego State University in 2010, focusing on cognitive and linguistic development, and she earned her BA in Psychology in 2006 at the University of Colorado at Boulder.
 Her current interests include the psychological and neurological mechanisms involved in specific learning disabilities, particularly dyslexia.

-Yvonne Ralph is currently an undergraduate studying Speech Pathology.
-She hopes to go on to earn her PhD in Communication Disorders.
+Yvonne Ralph is currently an undergraduate studying Speech-Language Pathology & Audiology.
+She intends to continue her education as a PhD student in Communication Disorders.
 Her interests include the neurological and environmental aspects of language acquisition.

 Asha Pavuluri is currently majoring in Neuroscience and Child Learning and Development.
 After graduating from UTD, she plans to go to medical school to pursue a career in pediatric psychiatry.
 Her research interests include the biological assumptions of psychiatric research methods as well as advancements in technology used in cogntive research.

 Yvonne Abraham is a fourth-year Speech-Language Pathology & Audiology and Child Development undergraduate.
 She is interested in pursing a master’s degree in Communication Disorders.